medic/cht-core/scripts/release-notes/README.md

 ### Running locally

-Run the script with the following command:
+Ensuring you're logged in to `gh`, call the script locally like so:

 ```shell
 GITHUB_TOKEN=$(gh auth token) node index.js